RotsteinNoam/FuseCap/README.md

-# FuseCap: Large Language Model for Visual Data Fusion in Enriched Caption Generation
+# FuseCap: Leveraging Large Language Models to Fuse Visual Data into Enriched Image Captions

 Welcome to the GitHub repository of FuseCap, a framework designed to generate semantically rich image captions.

 ## Resources